TALUS ANATOMY

 GENERAL STRUCTURE

-The talus is the second-largest tarsal bone, supporting the tibia and resting on the calcaneus.
-It articulates with the navicular bone in front and the malleoli on either side, forming a crucial part of the ankle joint.
+The talus is the second-largest tarsal bone, supporting your tibia and resting on the calcaneus.
+It articulates with the navicular bone in front and the malleoli on either side, forming a crucial part of your ankle joint.
 Structurally, the talus is divided into four parts: the head, neck, body, and trochlea.

 Head